Ruler: Variants

-A flexible length-measuring instrument which is not necessarily straight in use is the tailor's fabric tape measure, a length of tape calibrated in inches and centimeters.
-It is used to measure around a solid body, e.g., for a person's waist measurement, as well as for linear measurement, e.g., for the inside leg length.
-It is rolled up when not in use, taking up little space.

-A Online ruler software program can be used to measure pixels on a computer screen or mobile phone.
-These programs are also known as screen rulers or online ruler.
-It is used to measure the actual size of an object in Inches, Centimeters(CM), and millimeters (MM).

-Ruler applications in geometry
+Use in geometry

-In geometry, a ruler without any marks on it (a straightedge) may be used only for drawing straight lines between points.
-A straightedge is also used to help draw accurate graphs and tables.
+In geometry, straight lines between points may be drawn using a straightedge (ruler without any rules on it).
+Furthermore, it is also used to draw accurate graphs and tables.

-A ruler and compass construction refers to constructions using an unmarked ruler and a compass.
+A ruler and compass construction is a construction that uses a ruler and a compass.
 It is possible to bisect an angle into two equal parts with a ruler and compass.
-It can be proved, though, that it is impossible to divide an angle into three equal parts using only a compass and straightedge — the problem of angle trisection.
-However, should two marks be allowed on the ruler, the problem becomes solvable.
+It can be proven, though, that it is impossible to divide an angle into three equal parts using only a compass and straightedge — the problem of angle trisection.
+However, if two marks be allowed on the ruler, the problem becomes solvable via a neusis construction.

 History

-In the history of measurement many distance units have been used which were based on human body parts such as the cubit, hand and foot and these units varied in length by era and location.
-In the late 18th century the metric system came into use and has been adopted to varying degrees in almost all countries in the world.
+In the history of measurement many distance units have been used which were based on the human body such as the cubit, hand and foot, and these units varied in length by era and location.
+In the late 18th century, the metric system came into use and has since been adopted to varying degrees in almost all countries around the world.

 The oldest preserved measuring rod is a copper-alloy bar that dates from c.
-2650 BCE and was found by the German Assyriologist Eckhard Unger while excavating at the Sumerian city of Nippur (present day Iraq).
+2650 BC and was found by the German Assyriologist Eckhard Unger while excavating at the Sumerian city of Nippur (present-day Iraq).

-Rulers made of ivory were in use by the Indus Valley civilization period prior to 1500 BCE.
-Excavations at Lothal (2400 BCE) have yielded one such ruler calibrated to about 1/16 inch.
+Rulers made of ivory were in use by the Indus Valley civilization period prior to 1500 BC.
+Excavations at Lothal (2400 BC) have yielded one such ruler calibrated to about 1/16 inch.
 Ian Whitelaw holds that the Mohenjo-Daro ruler is divided into units corresponding to 1.32 inch and these are marked out in decimal subdivisions with amazing accuracy, to within 0.005 in.
 Ancient bricks found throughout the region have dimensions that correspond to these units.

 Anton Ullrich invented the folding ruler in 1851.
 Frank Hunt later made the flexible ruler in 1902.